gokictech/UnityML/UnityTutorial.md

 the camera in the scene view, or control it with a script later on.

 - Along the middle of the editor we have the hierarchy, this is a list of all the GameObjects currently in our scene.
 We can create new objects in our scene by interacting with this menu.
-We can also select objects in ther heirarchy by clicking on them to manipulate them in the <b>Inspector</b> window on the far right.
+We can also select objects in there hierarchy By clicking on them to manipulate them in the <b>Inspector</b> window on the far right.

 - On the far right we have the inspector window, this allows us to view and manipulate selected objects and their components.
-To open an object in the inspector we can click on it in the heirarchy, or in the asset window.
+To open an object in the inspector we can click on it in the hierarchy, or in the asset window.

-- Between the inspector and the heirarchy we have the asset window.
+- Between the inspector and the hierarchy we have the asset window.
 This allows use to see a list of resources we can use in our game.
-This includes items like classes and scripts, textures, librarys, prefabs, and other items we will use in our game.
+This includes items like classes and scripts, textures, libraries, prefabs, and other items we will use in our game.

 ### 3. Hierarchy